 Once your data is anonymised, it is no longer personal data for the purposes of Data Protection Legislation.

 Who can I contact?

-If you wish to find out more about these uses of your personal data please contact the Future Students Office by email at: email@example.com.
+If you wish to find out more about these uses of your personal data please contact the UK Student Recruitment and Outreach team by email at: email@example.com.

 What are your rights and how to enforce them?

 Under consent you have the following rights:

 - right to access, if you wish to request copies of your personal data

 - right to rectification, if you think the data we hold about you is incorrect